Game Day Info / Referee Fees

 One Copy to exchange with the Opposing Team

-NO Approved Physical GDR/with photo ID - NO GAME.
+NO Approved Physical Match Day GDR/with photo ID - NO GAME.

 Intra Club Guest Player RULE:

-Coaches can pencil in on the GDR/ID any players they wish to add, but MUST have proof that those players are registered.
+Coaches can add Club/Guest Player to the MDGR/ID or can pencil in on the Match Day Game Roster/ID any players they wish to add, but MUST have proof that those players are registered.

 Accepted Proof are Physical or Digital Player Cards and a Physical GAME DAY ROSTER with PHOTO ID from the player's team that they are coming from.